-A recent discovery in a subway station has brought this tension to the forefront of the ongoing debate regarding generative AI ethics.
-An advertisement for the AI startup Artisan, which promotes its "Ava" AI Business Development Representative (BDR), appears to have repurposed the iconic "This is fine" character.
-The artwork, originally created by KC Green as part of his webcomic Gunshow, depicts an anthropomorphic dog sitting calmly amidst a raging fire.
-In the Artisan iteration, the dialogue has been altered to state, "[M]y pipeline is on fire," effectively hijacking the emotional resonance of the original work to sell automation software.
+Originally created by KC Green as part of his webcomic Gunshow, the artwork depicts an anthropomorphic dog sitting calmly amidst a raging fire.
+In the Artisan iteration, the dialogue has been modified to state, "[M]y pipeline is enough on fire," effectively hijacking the emotional resonance of the original work to sell automation software.

 This strategy of using high-friction messaging creates several significant risks for the burgeoning AI sector: